ayust/alpha-guide/content/career-agents/industry.md

 #### Common Stumbling Blocks

+ * In mission 1 of 10, note that the Veldspar must be mined from the mission site, not a regular asteroid belt or the market.
  * In mission 2 of 10, note that the Veldspar must be in the station's Item Hangar, not your ship's Cargo Hold, before it can be Reprocessed.
  * In mission 3 of 10, the `1MN Civilian Afterburner I Blueprint` must be purchased from the Market.